2018 Virginia's 10th congressional district election: Fundraising

-Primary election

 In April, Democrat Friedman reported cash on hand of $817,631; Wexton reported $630,707; Helmer reported $516,146; Stover reported $471,956; and Pelletier reported $191,294.
 Republican primary challenger Shak Hill reported $63,401.
-In May, Friedman gave her campaign $1 million of her own money to help pay for television ads, saying this would help her compete with candidates like Wexton "who benefited from corporate money from big tobacco and oil companies without being beholden to their special interests."
+In May, Friedman gave her campaign $1 million of her own money to help pay for television ads, saying this would help her compete with candidates like Wexton "who benefited from corporate money from big tobacco and oil companies without being beholden to their special interests".

 Friedman's donors included actress Jennifer Garner; singer Barbra Streisand; Alexander Soros, son of the liberal billionaire donor George Soros; Peter Getty; Donna Brazile, former head of the Democratic National Committee; singer Graham Nash; singer Bonnie Raitt; and Eleanor Smeal, president of the Feminist Majority Foundation.
 A controversial donation of more than $160,000 to Friedman came from Defeat Slavery, whose donors were not disclosed prior to the primary election.

-General election

 In this race with national focus, money poured in for each candidate.
 Comstock and Wexton raised nearly $5.4 million, with Wexton slightly ahead.
 Outside spending also flooded the district — $5.9 million on behalf of Wexton and about $5.5 million on behalf of Comstock, according to the Center for Responsive Politics.
 By mid-October, Democrats were so confident that Comstock would lose that in mid-October the party's campaign committee canceled nearly $1 million worth of advertising it had reserved for Wexton, redirecting it to other Democratic races.

 Comstock's donors included Michael Chertoff, head of the U.S. Department of Homeland Security under President George W. Bush; Todd Stottlemyer, chief executive of the Inova Center for Personalized Health, and his wife; former Mississippi governor Haley Barbour; Ed Gillespie's campaign committee; and Carly Fiorina.
 Wexton is one of 19 candidates to whom Hillary Clinton made the maximum donation of $5,000.
 Wexton says that she had not taken any political action committee money in the election and would not take any Dominion Energy money.
 She responded to criticism of her taking money from Dominion during her state senate races by saying that the donations did not influence her voting.

 Comstock's donors included Home Depot co-founder Ken Langone and his wife, Elaine; the Susan B. Anthony List; the National Shooting Sports Foundation; Dominion Energy; and American and United Airlines.
 Wexton's donors included the United Food and Commercial Workers and the United Transportation Union, the Common Ground PAC, J Street PAC, the League of Conservation Voters, the New Democrat Coalition, and Progressive Choices PAC.